nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Format: `exit`

-:white_check_mark: **Tip:**
+:white_check_mark: **Input Shortcut:**
-Input shortcut: `e` can be used in place of `exit`.
-Format: `e`
+You can replace `exit` with `e` for convenience.

 ### Saving the data

-FABook data are saved in the hard disk automatically after any command that changes the data.
-There is no need to save manually.
+Your FABook data are saved in the hard disk automatically after any command that changes the data.
+This means hassle free saving.

 ### Editing the data file

 FABook data are saved as a text file `[JAR file location]/data/addressbook.json`.
-Advanced users are welcome to update data directly by editing that data file.
+If you are an advanced user, you are welcome to update data directly by editing that data file.

 :exclamation: **Caution:**
 If your changes to the data file makes its format invalid, FABook will discard all data and start with an empty data file at the next run.